Alcidespb24/RAG/output.md

 HIPAA Administrative Simplification Regulation Text March 2013

-with respect to protected health information that are designed to comply with the standards, implementation specifications, or other requirements of this subpart and subpart D of this part.
-The policies and procedures must be reasonably designed, taking into account the size and the type of activities that relate to protected health information undertaken by a covered entity, to ensure such compliance.
-This standard is not to be construed to permit or excuse an action that violates any other standard, implementation specification, or other requirement of this subpart.

 # (2) Standard: Changes to policies and procedures.

 (i) A covered entity must change its policies and procedures as necessary and appropriate to comply with changes in the law, including the standards, requirements, and implementation specifications of this subpart or subpart D of this part.